vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

    ![Deployment logs in installer UI](img/tko-on-vsphere-nsxt/tkg-installer-15.png)

 1. Edit the file and insert the key `AVI_NSXT_T1LR`.
-The value of this key is the tier-1 gateway where you have connected the `tkg-mgmt-ls` network.
+The value of this key is the tier-1 gateway where you have connected the `sfo01-w01-vds01-tkgmanagement` network.
 In this example, the value is set to `tanzu-t1-gw`.

 A sample file used for the management cluster deployment is shown below.